telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ##### e.y `Object`

-The X axis value or array of values for multi-axis charts.
+The Y axis value or array of values for multi-axis charts.

 #### Example - handle right click on plot area and disable context menu
     <div id="chart"></div>